palaeokaz/export-mod/README.md

 ## What is this?
 Ever spent three hours in ClanGen chaos only to realize you can’t remember why Mousepaw hates Flowertail or how your deputy survived getting hit by a monster three separate times?
 Yeah, same.
 This mod quietly logs every moon’s drama into tidy little text files, so you don’t have to.
-It’s basically a secret diary for your Clan—except they have no idea they’re being documented.
+It’s basically a secret diary for your Clan - except they have no idea they’re being documented.

 Great for:
 - Writing fanfic without scrambling for screenshots